-Rivalries and friendships can bring a lot of unexpected twists to any anime series—especially when a trusted character turns around and delivers a stunning betrayal.
+Rivalries and friendships can bring a lot of unexpected twists to any anime series, especially when a trusted character turns around and delivers a stunning betrayal.

-It should go without saying that this article will be full of spoilers.
+Note: It should go without saying that this article will be full of spoilers.
 Scroll slowly and read at your own risk!

-12. Bakuzan (One Punch Man)
+18. Bakuzan (One Punch Man)

-Bakuzan is a martial artist who got blasted into the sky with a single punch from Charanko (i.e. Saitama in disguise).
+In One Punch Man, Bakuzan is a martial artist who got blasted into the sky with a single punch from Charanko (i.e., Saitama in disguise).
 He felt humiliated after that fight, which understandably led to a growing sense of anger and thirst for power.